 CSLB seeks cost recovery in most disciplinary cases where an investigation leads to an accusation recommending license suspension, revocation, or a stayed revocation with probationary conditions.
-In these cases, CSLB may request that an ALJ direct a licensee found in violation of the Contractors State License Law to pay a sum not to exceed the reasonable costs of the investigation and enforcement of the case (BPC section 125.3).
+In these cases, CSLB may request that an ALJ direct a licensee found in violation of Contractors' State License Law to pay a sum not to exceed the reasonable costs of the investigation and enforcement of the case (BPC section 125.3).

-&lt;sup>13 \$3,105,355 in fines were issued for 1,256 citations in FY 2019/20, which Table 9 does not capture.
+14 \$3,105,355 in fines were issued for 1,256 citations in FY 2019/20, which Table 9 does not capture.